Jean M. Blanton

 In 2010, Jean was recognized by the Evansville Business Journal as one of Evansville’s 20 Under Age 40 Emerging Leaders.
 She has achieved an AV certification rating from the Martindale Hubbell legal directory, an elite peer rating recognizing her as performing at the highest level of professional excellence based on ethical standards and legal ability.

 Born in Wilkes Barre, Pennsylvania, Jean earned her undergraduate degree, cum laude, from the University of Southern Indiana in 2001, where she received Special Recognition for Scholastic Achievement.
-Jean received her law degree, with Dean’s honors, from the University of Cincinnati in 2004, where she was also the recipient of the Ernest Karam Book Award for Advocacy.
+Jean received her law degree, with Dean’s honors, from the University of Cincinnati in 2004, where she was also the recipient of the Ernest Karam Book Award for Advocacy (Best Oral Advocate).

 Jean is very involved in the local community and at the University of Southern Indiana.
-She serves on the Evansville Bar Association Board of Directors, the University of Southern Indiana Foundation Board of Directors, President Elect of the Community Foundation Alliance of Southwest Indiana, Second Vice President of the Albion Fellows Bacon Center Board of Directors, and the Evansville Rotary Board of Directors.
+She has served on the Evansville Bar Association Board of Directors, is the Treasurer of the University of Southern Indiana Foundation, Vice President of the Albion Fellows Bacon Center Board of Directors, and is a Board member of the Chamber of Commerce of Southwest Indiana.
 Jean has also served as an Adjunct Professor at the University of Southern Indiana, past President of the Legal Aid Society, past President of the Holly’s House Board of Directors, and as past President of the Vanderburgh Community Foundation Board of Directors.